hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DFH is the protocol

-SPLI is the resulting public semantic layer
+SLPI is the resulting public semantic layer

 HESS applies **JSON-style hierarchical structure to the web itself**, replacing inferred meaning with **explicitly declared semantic roots**.